josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/🧠_far_right_feeders_flipbook.md

 # 🧠 Far Right Feeders Flipbook

-**First created:** 2025-08-26 | **Last updated:** 2025-08-26
+**First created:** 2025-08-26 | **Last updated:** 2025-08-30

-*Timeline of how data harvesting and opportunistic networks fed far-right ascendancy in the Anglophone sphere*
+*Timeline of how data harvesting and opportunistic networks fed far-right ascendancy in the Anglophone sphere.*

 ---